shimotoriharuki/STM32DynamixelController/README.md

 # How to use

+## Enable UART interrupt in

+Enable UART interrupts in your .ioc file.

 ## Add cpp and hpp files to your project

 Add the following files in `Core/Src`  and `Core/Inc` of this repository to the same location in your project.